Choi Chul-soon

 Choi Chul-soon (/ko/; born February 8, 1987) is a South Korean footballer who plays as a right back for Jeonbuk Hyundai Motors.
 He has previously played for the Korean national U-23 football team which is also known as the Olympic National Team.

 He was a member of the Korean national U-20 football team for the 2007 FIFA U-20 World Cup in Canada as a central defender and was also a member of Korean National U-19 Football Team for 2006 AFC Youth Championship in India.
 However, he has been a fullback since Korean national U-23 football team.

 On 9 January 2010, Choi made his first international cap for South Korea at the friendly match against Zambia.

 Early life

 Choi was born in Seoul.
 He studied at Chungbuk National University.

 Career

 Choi went on loan to Sangju in 2012.

+On November 30, 2025, he played his retirement game.
+His uniform number 25 was designated as a permanent number.